Understanding the Costs of Non-Surgical Hair Replacement: What You Need to Know

 This affordable, effective treatment is suitable for both men and women and can be used as an adjunct to hair transplants or as a standalone option for early-stage hair loss.

-Finasteride (sold under the brand name Propecia®) is a prescription medication that prevents hair loss by inhibiting the hormone responsible for shrinking hair follicles.
+Oral medications prevent hair loss by inhibiting the hormone responsible for shrinking hair follicles.
 It is available in oral and topical forms.

 - Cost: